spatie/laravel-missing-page-redirector/README.md

 php artisan vendor:publish --provider="Spatie\MissingPageRedirector\MissingPageRedirectorServiceProvider"
 ```

-This is the contents of the published config file=
+This is the contents of the published config file:

 ```php
 return [